FHIR/FSHOnline-Examples/README.md

 # FSHOnline-Examples

 This repository contains a set of FHIR Shorthand examples that are displayed on [FSH Online](https://fshschool.org/FSHOnline/).
 The goal of these examples is to demonstrate various aspects of FHIR Shorthand, ranging from basic examples to complex concepts.
-FSH authors are encouraged to submit their own unique examples to be used by the FSH community.
+FSH authors are encouraged to submit their own examples to be used by the FSH community.
+Each example should ideally demonstrate a feature of FSH that isn't covered by other examples.

 ## Example Submissions
 Examples should be submitted by way of pull requests on this repository.
 Submissions will then be reviewed and merged into the `main` branch.
 To create a pull request, follow the following steps: